+Just as sets have elements, categories have objects.
+Just as there are functions between sets, there are functors between categories.
+The correct analogue of an equation between elements is not an equation between objects, but an isomorphism.
+More generally, the analog of an equation between functions is a natural isomorphism between functors.

-The goal of `categorification' is to develop a richer version of existing mathematics by replacing sets with categories and functions with functors.
-The word was first coined by Louis Crane in the context of mathematical physics \cite{Crane}.
-Applications to this subject have always been among the most exciting, since here categorification holds the promise of yielding higher-dimensional analogues of the special features of low-dimensional physics.
+The word `categorification' was first coined by Louis Crane \cite{Crane} in the context of mathematical physics.
+Applications to this subject have always been among the most exciting \cite{BaezLauda2}, since categorification holds the promise of generalizing some of the special features of low-dimensional physics to higher dimensions.